pxlvre/gramr/book/src/wotan.md

 The wizard starts by asking what you want to create:

 ```
-🧙‍♂️ Welcome to Wotan - The Nothung Smart Contract Wizard!
+🧙‍♂️ Welcome to Wotan - The Gramr Smart Contract Wizard!
 ⚔️  Let's forge your smart contract step by step...

 ?
 What type of resource would you like to create?
 ❯ Contract    - Smart contract with optional extensions
   Library     - Reusable utility functions
   Script      - Deployment or interaction script
   Test        - Test file for existing contract
 ```